Efficient QR-Based CP Decomposition Acceleration via Restructured Dimension Tree and Customized Extrapolation: Restructured dimension tree and customized extrapolation

 When $I_1 = I_2 = I_3$, the term $I_1I_2I_3R$ dominates the overall computational cost.
-From the quantity of this term, we can conclude that the branch reutilization of dimension tree significantly reduces computational complexity compared to the scenario without the dimension tree, while also outperforming the use of the dimension tree.
+From the quantity of this term, we can conclude that the branch reutilization of dimension tree significantly reduces computational complexity compared to the scenario without the dimension tree, while also outperforming the dimension tree.